Unconscious Bias Training

 Managing Unconscious Bias Online Training Course

 Have you ever let a gut feeling persuade you?
-Of course you have.
-Many of our decisions are made quickly, because it “feels” right.
-So emotional impulse controls rather than deliberate, logical analysis.
+Of course, you have.
+Many of our decisions are made quickly because it “feels” right.
+Emotional impulse controls rather than deliberate, logical analysis.
 Our emotions are shortcuts that allow us to sort through reams of implicitly stored brain patterns that guide us either toward or away from a course of action.
 We don’t have the capacity to calculate all probabilities that come with every choice, and so we rely on our gut feelings to guide us.
 And our gut feelings are unconscious bias that creates more opportunity for some and less for others—which directly impacts diversity and inclusion.
-Our program includes an online course; best practices for learners; a feature that solicits employee commitments; Q and A and data showing trending concerns and areas of opportunity; ongoing micro video lessons and a strategic inclusion strategy session with our talent and inclusion strategist.
+Our program includes an online course; best practices for learners; a feature that solicits employee commitments; Q&A and data showing trending concerns and areas of opportunity; ongoing micro video lessons and a strategic inclusion strategy session with our talent and inclusion strategist.

 Bias (conscious or unconscious) is a “people issue”—meaning it’s decent people who don’t see how their mental images, quick assumptions, and resulting decisions affect the opportunities and experiences of co-workers.
 Emtrain’s unconscious bias program leverages the most recent behavioral research to illustrate the power and impact of implicit associations, microaggressions, and privilege on the employee experience, which also affects workplace culture.
 We’ve designed our program to trigger behavior change, not just raise awareness.
 We change behavior by having learners develop and practice new people skills and use a process to make stronger people decisions.
 To get people thinking about their own actions, we show emotionally provocative video scenes and trigger engagement by showing how other people react to those scenes.
 We anonymously share other learners’ questions and perspectives on various bias concepts.
 By seeing the opinions, perspectives, and experiences of the global learner community, learners are able to safely compare their experiences and perspectives against others to see if their views are mainstream (or not) and that adds to the learning experience.
 We then provide tools and practices to reduce unconscious bias and create a more inclusive workplace culture.